moosetechnology/ClassNameAnalyser/README.md

 ## ClassNameAnalyser Description:
 The **ClassNameAnalyser** is a project which provides a visualisation of the distribution of concepts in both **Java** and **Pharo**.
 The visualization is called *ClassNames Distribution*

-## How to use the ClassNameAnalyser With Moose
+## How to use the ClassNameAnalyser
 After loading the *ClassNameAnalyser*, click on *Library* from the top menu then select *ClassNames Distribution*.
 For Pharo projects, you can write the name of the project in the list of packages on the left side, then use the shortcut cmd+A to select all packages starting with the project name.
 For Java projects, you may want to create an mse file first using: https://github.com/moosetechnology/VerveineJ.
 Then load your mse file from the mse icon on the top left of the tool.